Download

 • Glucose/dextrose supplementation in IVFT if blood glucose is ≤14 mmol/L / ≤250 mg/dL

-• Therapy with SENVELGO oral solution should not be initiated or resumed while blood or urine ketones are present3
+• Therapy with SENVELGO oral solution should not be initiated or resumed when urine ketones have been identified3

 What should I do in the event DKA/eDKA occurs?